Doing business as a DBA??

 - Conclusive thoughts on DBA

-Doing business as DBA allows you to own your business by using a different name.
+Doing business as a DBA allows you to own your business using a different name.
 It is usually a fictitious, assumed, or trade name.
-It is an entirely legal procedure that does not enable dishonest business people to avoid any sort of legal trouble while dealing with you.
+It is an entirely legal procedure that does not enable dishonest business people to avoid legal trouble while dealing with you.

 You can circulate your DBA name in the newspaper or any other social site to let people know about the actual owner.
 It helps you legally to become a business owner and prevents you from trouble while making deals with other companies.

-There are some laws for filing a DBA registration that we will discuss below.
+We will discuss some laws for filing a DBA registration below.

 Filing a DBA: